avishekmitra/Weather/README.md

 ```
 Please find the steps needed to be follow before executing the project :
-1. A static .tif file to be placed in data folder (for this project) ->
+  1. A static 'cea.tif file to be placed in data folder (for this project) ->
-2. A static ' 2018-12-21 UN/LOCODE by Country version 2018-2' file has been created from exporting ms_access db to .txt file
+  2. A static '2018-12-21 UN/LOCODE by Country version 2018-2' file has been created from exporting ms_access db to .txt file

+~/environments/Weather/src/main/data$ ll
+ -rwxrwxrwx 1 amitra amitra 2781761 Feb 14 14:34 UNLOCODE.txt*
+ -rwxrwxrwx 1 amitra amitra  270993 Feb 13 17:23 cea.tif*

+ *Note you might have to change file permission depending on your env setup using -> chmod

 ### Installing